 People experience different obstacles when going through beauty school.
 For some people, it’s a breeze; for others, like Mister Reames, something can happen that makes school incredibly difficult, potentially even having to leave for a period of time.
 However, Mister was able to keep himself going.
 Read on to find out how he got back into school to complete his courses.

 Mister Reames’ Story

 What made you realize you really loved cosmetology?

-What inspired me was basically seeing my grandmother, as I was growing up, and her being a beautician, and basically, me becoming a stronger person and modeling, and everything.
-I enjoy seeing people…the way that they make them feel about the way that they look on the outside, to fit in with the inside, so…that’s what inspired me to become a beautician.
+What inspired me was basically seeing my grandmother as I was growing up, and her being a beautician, and basically, me becoming a stronger person through modeling.
+I enjoy being able to make someone feel that the way that they look on the outside fits in with the inside.
+That’s what inspired me to become a beautician.

-My dream is actually to be able to go all the way around the world.
-To share my…basically, my style.
-And my style is, you know, that cutting-edge different look, to think outside the box, going from the regular look to something new.
-Always.
-And to know that it’s okay to do that, and still be able to look appropriate even if you’re in a business industry, you can still step outside the box.
+My dream is actually to be able to go all around the world, to share, basically, my style.
+My style is that cutting-edge, different look–to think outside the box of going from the regular look to something new always, and to know that it’s okay to do that and still be able to look appropriate even if you’re in a business industry, you can still step outside the box.

 How did you hear about Ogle?

-What is the most rewarding aspect of this industry to you?
+What is the most rewarding part of your education?

 It’s what you want to take from it.
 The reason why I say that is because a lot of people were like, “Oh, I can’t do this.
 I’m not going to make it there.”
 That’s because you’re telling yourself that.
 Because as long as you tell yourself that you can, and “I can go here,” and “I can go there,” and “I’m going to be this,” and “I can be that,” you can.
 It’s always about looking ahead.
 It’s what you can do for yourself because as long as you can do for yourself, somebody else will help you.

 Have you had any clients that you’ve made a significant impact on?